Overcoming PTSD, Alcohol Use, and Finding New Purpose Through WWP Connections

 Hitting Rock Bottom

-Dan’s friends and family members encouraged him to go to VA, but he continued to suffer, convincing himself he was OK.
-He eventually got a DUI.
-Then a second one.
+Dan’s friends and family members encouraged him to seek help, but he continued to tell himself he was OK.
+Eventually, he got a DUI.
+Then, a second one.

 “I remember sitting in the holding tank by myself that day,” Dan said.
 “You know when somebody hits rock bottom?
 That was it for me.
 I don’t think I’ve ever felt as low in my life as I did at that point.
 I was ashamed of what my life had become.
 I knew that wasn’t the life I wanted to live or lead.”